Jinbaek-l/Biology-DataAnalysis-Paper/README.md

 - **Citation**: Park S, Lee J, Kim J, Kim D, Lee JH, Pack SP, and Seo M (2023).
 Benchmark study for evaluating the quality of reference genomes and gene annotations in 114 species. *Front.
 Vet.
 Sci.* 10:1128570.

 ### 🙋‍♂️ My Contribution
-- **Co–first author** (50% contribution to the overall research and manuscript)
+- **Co–first author** (50% contribution to the overall research and manuscript writing)
 <br><br>
 # Summary

 ### 🧩 Problem

-There was no systematic way to simultaneously assess the quality of two sources which directly impact the reliability of biomedical research.
+There was no systematic research to simultaneously assess the quality of two materials that directly impact the reliability of biomedical research.

 ### 🔍 Approach & Workflow

 <img src="figures/Figure1.jpg" alt="Collected data structure and systematic workflow" width="700"/>

-To address this problem, we design <br>   **Four different processes for selecting indexes that can be evaluated for relative quality**
+To address this problem, we designed <br>   **Four different processes for selecting indicators that can be evaluated for relative quality**

 🟥 **Process Red**

-20 indexes directly collected from 109 species  &nbsp;➔&nbsp;  Pre-processing &nbsp;➔&nbsp; EDA(Descriptive statistics, Group-wise comparison), Correlation analysis &nbsp;➔&nbsp; **3 indexes selected**
+20 indexes directly collected from 109 species  &nbsp;➔&nbsp;  Pre-processing &nbsp;➔&nbsp; EDA(descriptive statistics, group-wise comparison), Correlation analysis &nbsp;➔&nbsp; **3 indexes selected**

 🟦 **Process Blue**